 W E L C O M E T O T H E R E S I S T A N C E S E R I E S

-1. the refusal to accept or comply with something; the attempt to prevent something by action or argument
+1. the refusal to accept or comply with something; the attempt to prevent something by action

 From my corner of the world (a small painting studio in Central Oregon), thank you for helping me take a stand.

 C H I E F .
 J O S E P H